AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 - Conjure Woodland Beings - Now deals damage to creatures that get close to you rather than summoning
 - Counterspell - Target must attempt a Constitution Saving Throw, the target's Spell Slot isn't expended if the spell is countered, no benefit for upcasting
 - Cure Wounds - Die increased to 2d8 per Spell Slot
-- Find Steed - Uses a new statblock, scales with Spell Slot level
+- Find Steed - Uses a new stat block, scales with Spell Slot level
-- Find Familiar - Uses a new statblock, scales with Spell Slot level
+- Find Familiar - Uses a new stat block, scales with Spell Slot level

 }}